 Commencement will be held at 9 a.m.
-Sunday, May 21 in WildCat Stadium.
-It can be very warm in late-May, so we encourage you to bring conveniently sized bottles of drinking water to the event.
+Sunday morning in WildCat Stadium.
+It can be very warm in May, so we encourage you to bring conveniently sized bottles of drinking water to the event.
 Water stations will be also available in WildCat Stadium.
 Portable restrooms will be available at the entrance of WildCat Stadium.

 In case of rain, the ceremony will be held in Smith Hall Theatre, which has approximately 800 seats.
 Should Commencement be held indoors, each senior will be allotted a number of rain tickets* for guests to attend the actual ceremony (graduates and squires do not require a ticket).
 Overflow seating with a live webcast of the Commencement ceremony will be shown in the Student Center in Hampson Commons – no ticket required.
 A system to reserve allotted rain tickets and request additional tickets will be emailed to graduates.
 Rain tickets will be available for pick up in the Office of the Dean of Students during final exam week.